 The Computer Engineering Technology A.S.
-Degree program provides students with a broad background in the underlying disciplines of computer engineering and computer electronics technology including: the fundamentals of computer electronics including basic AC/DC linear circuit analysis, analog and digital electronics, and microprocessor electronics to enable students to perform component and board level computer electronics analysis and troubleshooting; broad experience in problem solving with computers; the basics of computer architecture and organization; an understanding of the basics of computer operating systems and the integration of computer hardware and software; and an understanding of basic computer networking concepts and technologies including the fundamentals of network design, installation, and maintenance.
+Degree program provides students with a broad background in the underlying disciplines of computer engineering and computer electronics technology including: the fundamentals of computer electronics including basic AC/DC linear circuit analysis, analog and digital electronics, and microprocessor electronics to enable students to perform component and board level computer electronics analysis and troubleshooting; broad experience in problem solving with computers; the basics of computer operating systems and the integration of computer hardware and software; and an understanding of basic computer networking concepts and technologies including the fundamentals of network design, installation, and maintenance.